Analysis

 For a more detailed discussion of Dowker-Thistlethwaite notation, see the section on creating knots from Dowker-Thistlethwaite notation.

-Currently Regina only displays Dowker-Thistlethwaite notation for knots, not multiple component links.
+Currently Regina only displays Dowker-Thistlethwaite notation for knots (not multiple component links), and only for classical (not virtual) knot diagrams.
 Be aware that alphabetical Dowker-Thistlethwaite notation is case-sensitive (i.e., upper-case and lower-case matters).

-Knot signatures are Reginas own text-based format, and were designed to have a combinatorial uniqueness property: two knot diagrams have the same signature if and only if they are combinatorially isomorphic (which includes relabelling crossings, reflecting, rotating and/or reversing the knot).
+Knot/link signatures are Reginas own text-based format, and were designed to have a combinatorial uniqueness property: two link diagrams have the same signature if and only if they are combinatorially isomorphic (which includes relabelling crossings and/or components, reflecting the entire diagram, rotating the entire diagram, and/or reversing individual link components).

-For a more detailed discussion of knot signatures, see the section on creating knots from knot signatures.
+For a more detailed discussion of knot/link signatures, see the section on creating knots from knot/link signatures.

 Planar diagram codes

 This displays the planar diagram code for the link.
-Unlike most of the codes here, planar diagram codes support multiple-component links.
+Planar diagram codes support multiple-component links, as well as both classical and virtual link diagrams.
 Their main limitations are that they cannot represent zero-crossing unknot components, and they cannot fix the orientation of a link component that consists entirely of over-crossings.

 For a detailed description of planar diagram codes, see the section on creating links from planar diagram codes.